A Tincture Is A Liquid Extract †

-Tinctures are easy-to-take concentrated liquids that are used as nutrition and medicinal remedies to maintain, support, and promote health and wellness.
-Tinctures are made from water, alcohol, glycerin, oil or vinegar with a type of food known as a dietary supplement, such as vitamins, minerals, spices, herbs, superfoods, and various botanicals.
+Tinctures are easy-to-take concentrated liquids that are used as nutrition and medicinal remedies to maintain, support, and promote health, wellness, and well-being.
+Tinctures are made from water, alcohol, glycerin, oil and/or vinegar with a type of food known as a dietary supplement, such as vitamins, minerals, spices, herbs, superfoods, and various botanicals.

 Types of Tinctures